Are You Wondering If You Are A Deep Autumn Color Palette?

 For example, I have a purple dress that does not fit my skin color, and my face tends to look a bit tired with it.
 You know it, especially if you have blue eye bags in the morning.
 It doesn’t make me look the best.
 So I created a cut between the color and my face with a pearl necklace that perfectly fits my skin.
 So the jewelry is the first color reflector near my face.

 Check out my article: “How to wear pearl necklace and where to buy it. “

-As stated between gold and silver, I’d recommend gold as it’s warm enough for your skin tone.
-Silver is appropriate if it was mixed with gold and looks primarily warm-toned.
+I’d recommend gold as it’s warm enough for your skin tone, as stated between gold and silver.
+Silver is appropriate if it is mixed with gold and looks primarily warm-toned.